eth-clients/slashing-protection-interchange-tests/README.md

 Similarly to above, your test-runner should attempt to sign an attestation with these parameters using the given `pubkey`, and succeed based on the value of `should_succeed`.
-Again, false positives may be treated as successes.
+Again, false positives may be treated as successes, and signed attestations should be incorporated into the database.

 Note that the top-level `genesis_validators_root` is not necessarily the same as the GVR contained in the interchange, to allow us to test the case where